TinyMan256/Tiny-Man-RC-lite-edition/README.md

 # Tiny-Man-RC-lite-edition

-Join Discord server if you want free skin changer cheat or need any support
+Join Discord server if you want updated version of the cheat / every update will be there
 Unknown Cheaters Discord server: https://discord.gg/MKxrtessSF
 ```yaml
 - Important🟢